-I certainly think this may explain the roots of some of the Wareham families of Hampshire where there is a large number of families, particularly around Ringwood and Fordingbridge.
-It may be the case that my Warehams from Dorset may also have Romany roots however they were settled in Shroton from about 1700 till about 1900 with no suggestion in the names or description in parish registers of gypsy blood.
-So if they were gypsies then that heritage was much further back in time.
+I certainly think this may explain the roots of some of the Wareham families of Hampshire where there are a large number of families, particularly around Ringwood and Fordingbridge.
+It may be the case that my Warehams from Dorset may also have Romany roots, however many were settled in Shroton from about 1650/1700 with no suggestion in the names or description in parish registers of gypsy blood.
+So if they were gypsies then that connection was further back in time.